User-friendly introduction to PAC-Bayes bounds: Tight Generalization Error Bounds for Deep Learning

-PAC-Bayes bounds were applied to (shallow) neural networks as early as in 2002 by Langford and Caruana~\cite{langford2002not}.
-We also applied them with O. Wintenberger to prove that shallow networks can consistently predict time series~\cite{alq2012}.
-McAllester proposed an application of PAC-Bayes bounds to dropout, a tool used for training neural networks, in his tutorial~\cite{mca2013}.
-But none of these techniques seemed to lead to tight bounds for deep networks... until 2017, when Dziugaite and Roy~\cite{dzi2017} obtained the first non-vacuous generalization error bounds for deep networks on the MNIST dataset based on Theorem~\ref{thm:see:bound} (Seeger's bound).
+PAC-Bayes bounds were applied to (shallow) neural networks as early as in 2002 by \citet{langford2002not}.
+We also applied them with O. Wintenberger to prove that shallow networks can consistently predict time series~\citep{alq2012}.
+McAllester proposed an application of PAC-Bayes bounds to dropout, a tool used for training neural networks, in his tutorial~\citep{mca2013}.
+But none of these techniques seemed to lead to tight empirical bounds for deep networks... until 2017, when \citet{dzi2017} obtained the first non-vacuous generalization error bounds for deep networks on the MNIST dataset based on Theorem~\ref{thm:see:bound} (Seeger's bound).
 Since then, there was a regain of interest in PAC-Bayes bounds to obtain the tightest possible certificates.

-At first sight,~\cite{dzi2017} is an application of Seeger's bound to a deep neural network, but many important ideas and refinements were used to lead to a non vacuous bound (according to the authors, some of them being original, some of them based on ideas from earlier works like~\cite{langford2002not}).
-Let us describe here briefly these ingredients, the reader should of course read the paper for more details and insightful explanations: \begin{itemize} \item the posterior is constrained to be Gaussian (similar to the above ``non-exact minimization of the bound'' in Subsection~\ref{subsec:non:exact}): $\rho_{w,s^2} = \mathcal{N}(w,s^2 I_d)$.
-Thus, the PAC-Bayes bound only has to be minimized with respect to the parameter $(w,s^2)$, which allows to use an optimization algorithm to minimize the bound (the authors mention that fitting Gaussian distributions to neural networks was already proposed in~\cite{hinton1993keeping} based on the MDL principle, which will be discussed in Section~\ref{section:related}). \item the choice of an adequate upper bound on $kl^{-1}$ in Seeger's bound in order to make the bound easier to minimize. \item Seeger's bound holds for the $0-1$ loss, but Dziugaite and Roy upper bounded the empirical risk by a convex, Lipschitz upper bound in order to make the bound easier to minimize (note that this is a standard approach in classification):
+At first sight,~\citet{dzi2017} applied Seeger's bound to a deep neural network, but many important ideas and refinements were used to lead to a non vacuous bound (some being original, and according to the authors, some based on ideas from~\cite{langford2002not}).
+Let us describe here briefly these ingredients, the reader should of course read the paper for more details and insightful explanations: \begin{itemize} \item the posterior is constrained to be Gaussian (similar to the above ``non-exact minimization of the bound'' in Section~\ref{subsec:non:exact}): $\rho_{w,s^2}$ $= \mathcal{N}(w,s^2 I_d)$.
+Thus, the PAC-Bayes bound only has to be minimized with respect to the parameter $(w,s^2)$, which allows to use an optimization algorithm to minimize the bound (the authors mention that fitting Gaussian distributions to neural networks was already proposed by \citet{hinton1993keeping} based on the MDL principle, which will be discussed in Section~\ref{section:related}). \item the choice of an adequate upper bound on $kl^{-1}$ in Seeger's bound in order to make the bound easier to minimize. \item Seeger's bound holds for the $0-1$ loss, but Dziugaite and Roy upper bounded the empirical risk by a convex, Lipschitz upper bound in order to make the bound easier to minimize (this is a standard approach in classification):